 It marks the point where Frith and Pearson commenced developing their unique skills for creating beautiful fine art publications.

 Further prestigious publications followed, including a facsimile of William the Conqueror’s nine-hundred year survey of England, the Domesday Book, which was bound by hand.
 In 2003 Frith and Pearson launched their own publishing house with the goal of bringing the very best in overseas and British rare and unusual fine art books to the British market.

 Fine art facsimiles of famous manuscripts

 Today Addison offers a wide selection of fine art facsimiles of famous manuscripts to clients around the world, including The Book of Kells, The Lindisfarne Gospels and The Bedford Hours.
-In 2007 the company was honoured to be invited to create an exclusive publication of botanical paintings depicting plants and trees growing in TRH The Prince of Wales and the Duchess of Cornwall's Highgrove garden in Gloucestershire.
+In 2007 the company was honoured to be invited to create an exclusive publication of botanical paintings depicting plants and trees growing in the garden of the private royal residence, Highgrove, in Gloucestershire.